Humvee: Major HMMWV A0/A1/A2 versions

-M1113 Expanded Capacity Vehicle (ECV)
+M1113 expanded capacity vehicle (ECV)

-Under contract to the US Army, AM General developed the M1113 Expanded Capacity Vehicle (ECV).
-The M1097A2 is the basis for the Expanded Capacity Vehicle (ECV).
+Under contract to the US Army, AM General developed the M1113 expanded capacity vehicle (ECV).
+The M1097A2 is the basis for the expanded capacity vehicle (ECV).
 The ECV provided the payload capacity allowing for larger and heavier communications shelters, improved armor protection level for scouts, military police, security police, and explosive ordnance disposal platforms.

 In late 1995, the production of the M1114 based on the improved ECV chassis began.
 The M1114 meets Army requirements for a scout, military police, and explosive ordnance disposal vehicle with improved ballistic protection levels.
 The M1114 provides protection against 7.62 mm armor-piercing projectiles, 155 mm artillery air bursts and 12 lb anti-tank mine blasts.

 In June 1996, the U.S. Army purchased an initial 390 M1114s for operations in Bosnia.
 The U.S. Air Force has several M1114 vehicles that differ in detail from the U.S. Army model.
 Under the designation M1116, the type was specifically designed and tailored to the needs of the U.S. Air Force.
 The M1116 features an expanded cargo area, armored housing for the turret gunner, and increased interior heating and air conditioning system.
 The M1114 and M1116 received armor at O'Gara-Hess & Eisenhardt Armoring Company of Fairfield, Ohio.
 The M1145 offers the protection of the M1114 and M1116 for Air Force Air Support Operations Squadrons (ASOS).
 Designed to protect Forward Air Controllers, modifications include perimeter ballistic protection, overhead burst protection, IED protection, mine blast protection, and 'white glass' transparent armor.
 Before the introduction of the latest armored HMMWV variants, and between 1993 and June 2006, Armor Holdings produced more than 17,500 armored HMMWVs (more than 14,000 between 2003 and 2007), all but about 160 of the earliest models were M1114, with smaller numbers of M1116 and M1045.

-These extended capacity HMMWVs can drive over an 18 in vertical wall and carry a 6820 lb payload.
+The extended capacity HMMWVs, such as the M1165 can drive over an 18 in vertical wall and carry a 6820 lb payload.